The Queen of Sheba Visits King Solomon: Description

-In the painting, Solomon, the ruler of then still intact Kingdom of Israel, is again represented with Philip II's features: with black hair, a beard, a hanging lip and a pronounced chin.
-His attire, including a laurel crown, rather corresponds to that of a Roman emperor, in tune with the Roman temple depicted in the background of his palace.
-The throne leaves no doubts as to the painting's intention, for it is the famous gold and ivory throne of Solomon, with two lions beside the armrests and six steps (1 Kings 10, 19; and II Chron.
+In the painting, Solomon, the ruler of the Kingdom of Israel, is represented with Philip II's features: black hair, a beard, a hanging lip and a pronounced chin.
+His attire, including a laurel crown, is closer to that of a Roman emperor, and matches with Solomon's Temple looking more like a Roman temple in the background of his palace.
+The throne has the typical attributes of Solomon's throne, with gold and ivory throne of Solomon, two lions beside the armrests and six steps (1 Kings 10, 19; and II Chron.
 9, 18).

 The foreign Queen of Sheba, accompanied by her trusted entourage, came in Jerusalem to visit Solomon, whose wisdom she has heard to be praised.
 After testing the Jewish king with hard riddles and see the splendor of his court, she recognised the Divine source of Solomon's wisdom, and acknowledged him as her superior, and Solomon gave her everything she wanted.
 According to some traditions, this indicated a sexual relationship, from which a son later emerged, who would become the ancestor of the Ethiopians.

 In a subtle allegory, as his first wife Mary I of England, she represents the Low Countries, therefore belonging to the crown of Spain, which place their riches at the king's disposal in exchange for the latter's just and wise rule.
 The Queen of Sheba is a tall, red-haired monarch, like the Protestant Queen Elizabeth, who had recently ascended the English throne on the death of her sister Mary.
 In the words of the Old Testament, after the Queen had witnessed Solomon's glory, there was no more spirit in her.
 And so Mary wears her Pearl, and her matron's cap.
 Her once flowing hair is bound up and hidden, but she has been given a greater gift to treasure, the Pearl of Great Price.

 A renowned jurist, Erasmian humanist, and advocate of religious peace, Viglius van Aytta was an important member of the Dutch regent Margaret of Parma's inner council in Mechelen, although Margaret herself suspected him of secret non-conformism.
 It is also significant that Viglius is depicted as the soldier surround the king with his wise councilors at the far left of the composition, symbolizing the pact signed with the Spanish king in occasion of the Joyeuse Entrée in Brabant.
 The coat of arms of the Knights of the Golden Fleece, which still appear above the stalls of the choir of the church, also come from the brush.